What is the Best Risk/Reward Ratio in Forex?

 Save my progress

-Or, say you have a risk-reward ratio of 1:10.
-Now, you’re risking $1 to potentially make $10 and your breakeven win rate shrinks to 10%.
-In all honesty, a 1:10 risk-reward ratio is a bit outlandish for most forex traders; it is more applicable to a trade relative to penny stocks.
+Let’s say you have a risk-reward ratio of 1:10.
+Now, you risk $1 to potentially make $10, and your breakeven win rate shrinks to 10%.
+A 1:10 risk-reward ratio is a bit outlandish for most forex traders; it is more applicable to a trade relative to penny stocks.

 1. Erin spots a strong bullish market trend in the EUR/USD.